-Michael is the co-founder and president of E Pluribus Partners.
-He is the author of Fired Up or Burned Out: How to Reignite Your Team’s Passion, Creativity and Productivity and Connection Culture: The Competitive Advantage of Shared Identity, Empathy and Understanding at Work, a contributor to other books including What Managers Say, What Employees Hear: Connecting With Your Front Line (So They’ll Connect with Customers) and The ASTD Management Development Handbook.
+Michael is an author, thought leader, speaker and a widely recognized expert on how boosting human connection in cultures improves the health and performance of individuals and organizationals.
+He is the author of Connection Culture: The Competitive Advantage of Shared Identity, Empathy and Understanding at Work and Fired Up or Burned Out: How to Reignite Your Team’s Passion, Creativity and Productivity, and a contributor to other books including What Managers Say, What Employees Hear: Connecting With Your Front Line (So They’ll Connect with Customers) and The ASTD Management Development Handbook.

 Articles by or about Michael’s work have been in the media worldwide including The Financial Times, The Wall Street Journal, The New York Times, Leader to Leader, Entrepreneur.com, Forbes.com, FastCompany.com, HR Magazine, Human Resource Executive, Talent Management, SmartBrief, Rotman (Canada), Shukan Diayamondo (Japan), Developing HR Strategy (UK), The Economic Times (India), LiveMint (India), Outlook Business for Decision Makers (India), Smart Manager (India), and Capital (Dubai).

-Michael has spoken at many organizations and conferences including the Association for Talent Development, Center for Creative Leadership, General Dynamics, General Electric, Google, Johnson & Johnson, Lockheed Martin, M.D.
-Anderson Cancer Center, NASA, Northwestern University, TCU, The Conference Board, the U.S. Securities and Exchange Commission and U.S. Department of Treasury.
-He is a guest lecturer at the University of Virginia’s Darden Graduate School of Business and a faculty member at the Institute for Management Studies.
+Michael has spoken at many organizations and conferences including the Association for Talent Development, Center for Creative Leadership, Costco, General Dynamics, General Electric, Google, Johnson & Johnson, Lockheed Martin, M.D.
+Anderson Cancer Center, Memorial Sloan Kettering Cancer Center, NASA, Northwestern Medicine, TCU, University of Virginia’s Darden Graduate School of Business, U.S. Securities and Exchange Commission and U.S. Department of Treasury.
+He is a faculty member at the Institute for Management Studies.
 Texas Christian University created the TCU Center for Connection Culture to advance Connection Culture at TCU and in higher education generally.